RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Trust under mistaken belief that the Council had approve the transfer.
     - 26 August: Immer terminates the contract.
       - Were its actions consistent only with an intention to keep the agreement on foot and inconsistent with the exercise of the right to rescind
-    - ‘If a party to a contract, faced with the choice of terminating the contract or keeping it on foot, terminates the contract that party will ordinarily have acted in a way that leaves no doubt as to the choice made.’
+    - 'If a party to a contract, faced with the choice of terminating the contract or keeping it on foot, terminates the contract that party will ordinarily have acted in a way that leaves no doubt as to the choice made.'
 (41, Deane, Toohey, Gaudron and McHugh JJ)
-      - ‘... at the heart of election is the idea of confrontation which in turn produces the necessity of making a choice.
+      - '... at the heart of election is the idea of confrontation which in turn produces the necessity of making a choice.
       - But in a case such as the present one, the choice is not merely one of affirming the agreement; it involves as well the abandonment of the right to rescind.
-    - ‘ ... where the right to rescind is a continuing one, it is not so readily concluded that the party entitled to rescind has abandoned that right completely as opposed to taking no action to exercise the right at the time in question.
+    - ' ... where the right to rescind is a continuing one, it is not so readily concluded that the party entitled to rescind has abandoned that right completely as opposed to taking no action to exercise the right at the time in question.
 (42, Deane, Toohey, Gaudron and McHugh JJ)
   - Car & Universal Finance Co Ltd v Caldwell [1965] 1 QB 525
     - Rogue induced Caldwell to sell his car with a fraudulent misrepresentation.
     - Rogue paid with a bad cheque.
 Took possession of the car and disappeared.